dandi/dandi-archive/doc/design/staging-1.md

 Nothing is actually shared, everything is hosted adjacently.

 The staging server will contain some test data and some (smallish) real data that reflects the contents of production.
+Developers will manage this manually and upload/delete data as necessary for testing.
+All staging data is ephemeral and should never be relied on to continue existing.

 ## Release procedure
 The staging server will track the `master` branch in `dandi-api` and will automatically redeploy whenever `master` is changed.